mollie/postman-collection/README.md

 4. Log in to the “submerchant” Mollie account (the account that is controlled) and navigate to the URL in your preferred browser.
 5. Connect the accounts, and retrieve the `code` parameter from the landing page URL.
 If you were not logged in to Mollie, you can do so here.
 6. Paste the copied code in the `code` parameter in the payload of the ‘Generate access tokens’ request in the same collection folder, and send it.
 This should take no longer than 30 seconds.
 If the code expires, go back to step 4.
-7. The Postman tests read Mollie’s response and assign the tokens to global variables for further use.
+7. Postman tests read Mollie’s response and assign the tokens to global variables for further use.
 You can now send requests to all other endpoints in the collection and control the “submerchant” account.

 After one hour, you need to refresh the `access_token` using the ‘Refresh tokens’ endpoint.
 Send a request to the endpoint and the variables holding the tokens will be overwritten with the new values.